 Effective June 30, 2019, interest cost incurred before the end of a construction period is expensed in the period in which the cost was incurred in accordance to GASB Statement No. 89.
-In fiscal years prior to June 30, 2019, interest cost incurred before the end of a construction period was capitalized on assets acquired with debt in accordance with GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements ("GASB 62").
+In fiscal years prior, interest cost incurred before the end of a construction period was capitalized on assets acquired with debt in accordance with GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989

+FASB and AICPA Pronouncements ("GASB 62").
 Amounts capitalized represent interest expense incurred from the borrowing date to completion of the project, offset by interest earned on invested proceeds over the same period.
+The Authority implemented GASB 89 early, and last capitalized interest in fiscal year 2017.